Aaryan-v/CSS/README.md

 # CSS
-Its my simple and first css project.
+Its my First css project.
+In this project I build CSS for the home page of a restaurent.
+Adding basic HTML element so it can look like a fully functioning web-site.